vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-User can be charged twice a week, regardless of the day in the week.
+Users can be charged the full amount every two weeks, regardless of the day in the week.
- (e.g., First charge can be due on Monday and second charge on Wednesday).
+(E.g. First charge can be due on Wednesday of week 1 and the second charge can be due on Monday of week 3).

 Example for a quarterly subscription